ArtezGDA/Tool-Assignment/Leonie/README.md

 ###analysis of current status

 when you want to create a cool pattern to use for for instance illustrater you can use the standard pattern maker that illustrater has.
-But i think that that is a really limeted, the patterns are boring and too equal and there is no contrast in it.
+I think that that is a really limeted, the patterns are boring and too equal and there is no contrast in it.

 ![Text-IO](analyse.png)
 ### Concept